emilyOberH/Algorithms/README.md

   6) *Mergesort*: Program implements Mergesort algorithm to display and sort an array of integers recursively.

   7) *Heapsort*: Program implements Heapsort algorithm to display and sort an array of integers recursively.
+One version with arrays, the other with vectors.